libplctag/libplctag/README.md

 - changes and additions for other PLCs.
 - additional compilers.
 - more language wrappers!
+- patches and updates for existing language wrappers!
 - Testing and more testing!

 ### How to Contribute

 We love contributions!
 Many users have contributed wrappers, extra functionality and bug fixes over the years.
 The library is much better for all the help that users have provided.   **We ask that your code contributions to the core library are under the same dual MPL/LGPL license.**

 Testing is difficult for us as we do not have access to all the different hardware out there.
 If you can, a great way to contribute is to test prereleases.
-These are on the _prerelease_ branch and can also be downloaded from the [releases](https://github.com/libplctag/libplctag/releases) page!
+These are on the _prerelease_ branch!
 We appreciate all the help we get from our users this way.

 The easiest way to contribute to the core library is to raise a PR on GitHub.